How to Calibrate Your Monitor for Better Color (Free and Hardware Methods)

 Common reasons to check color vision

-Some professions (pilots, electricians, graphic designers) require normal color vision.
-Use this as a preliminary check before formal testing.
+Some roles have formal color vision requirements.
+Use this only as a preliminary browser check before standardized testing.

 Early identification of color vision deficiency helps teachers and parents adapt learning materials and avoid frustration.